 Bonus wedding photography tips

-• Fully charged all your camera batteries?
+Equipment check: have you…• Fully charged all your camera batteries?

 • Cleaned your camera sensor?